trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

-  > In the light of the latest httpoxy vulnerabilities, there is really a need for a full example, how to use `HTTP_X_FORWARDED_FOR` properly.
-In short, the load balancer sets the 'most recent' part of the header.
-In my opinion, for security reasons, the proxy servers must be specified by the administrator manually.

-  > `X-Forwarded-For` is the custom HTTP header that carries along the original IP address of a client so the app at the other end knows what it is.
+  > `X-Forwarded-For` (XFF) is the custom HTTP header that carries along the original IP address of a client (identifies the client IP address for an original request that was served through a proxy or load balancer) so the app at the other end knows what it is.
 Otherwise it would only see the proxy IP address, and that makes some apps angry.

   > The `X-Forwarded-For` depends on the proxy server, which should actually pass the IP address of the client connecting to it.
 Where a connection passes through a chain of proxy servers, `X-Forwarded-For` can give a comma-separated list of IP addresses with the first being the furthest downstream (that is, the user).
 Because of this, servers behind proxy servers need to know which of them are trustworthy.

+  > In the most cases, the most proxies or load balancers automatically include an `X-Forwarded-For` header, for debugging, statistics, and generating location-dependent content, based on the original request.

+  > The usefulness of XFF depends on the proxy server truthfully reporting the original host's IP address; for this reason, effective use of XFF requires knowledge of which proxies are trustworthy, for instance by looking them up in a whitelist of servers whose maintainers can be trusted.

   > The proxy used can set this header to anything it wants to, and therefore you can't trust its value.
 Most proxies do set the correct value though.
 This header is mostly used by caching proxies, and in those cases you're in control of the proxy and can thus verify that is gives you the correct information.
 In all other cases its value should be considered untrustworthy.